 Notes: Smooth White Beardtongue is a clump-forming native perennial, a mainstay of a pollinator garden, providing some critical early season nectar and pollen.
 Beardtongue attracts lots of butterflies and hummingbirds.

-Native to most of the Eastern and Mid-Western US: Biota of North America Program (BONAP) – North America Plant Atlas (NAPA)
+Naturalized in most of the Northeast, native to much of the Southern and Mid-Western US: Biota of North America Program (BONAP) – North America Plant Atlas (NAPA)